An intricate quantum statistical effect and the foundation of quantum mechanics: Measurements

-A possible defense is to deny ontological reality of the electron wave going to Alice.
-One got used to the argument but it is not nice.
-Most physicist want to know what is really going on.
-Nevertheless no-causality is hard to accept and for the considered situations the Copenhagen interpretation seems most reasonable.
+To give up causality is very serious and not widely accepted.
+A customary defense is to deny ontological reality of the electron wave going to Alice.
+It opens up intensively discussed interpretations.
+Some physicists find it not appealing.
+They want to know what is really going on and not just have a law to predict outcomes.
+Nevertheless non-causality is hard to accept and for the considered situations this Copenhagen interpretation has to be considered as most reasonable choice.
 It was advocated by most physicists we admire.

+However there are quantum statistical effects~\cite{Bopp:2018kiw,Bopp:2016nxn,bopp2001ulm,bopp2019bi} which in my opinion change the conclusion.
+This is a central point which I contemplated for many years.
+They are unfortunately rarely discussed.
+Field theoretical results do not involve von Neumann measurement and even famous people tend to claim ignorance to questions involving jumps.
+In the quantum optics community one encounters a feeling that problems with Schr{\"o}dinger`s equation are difficult enough and that it is reasonable to postpone questions involving second quantization.

-However there are effects~\cite{Bopp:2018kiw,Bopp:2016nxn,bopp2001ulm,bopp2019bi} which in our opinion change the conclusion~\cite{aharonov2015can}.
-As they are rarely discussed it will not be easy to convince you.
-A quantum statistical effect in high energy heavy ion scattering called Bose Einstein enhancement might be the best hope as it is closest to our background~\cite{Abreu:2007kv}.
+So it will not be easy to be convincing.
+There are several versions.
+A quantum statistical effect in high energy heavy ion scattering considering Bose Einstein enhancement might be the best hope as it is closest to my background~\cite{Abreu:2007kv}.
+It is one of what Glauber called ,,known crazy'' effects~\cite{glauberISMD}.

 For non experts the description of high energy heavy ion scattering usually involves a somewhat simple pictures mixing coordinate and momentum space.
-It assumes - not really knowing the actually needed Hamiltonian - that both incoming round nuclei are in the central Lorentz system both contracted to pane cake shaped objects.
+It assumes - not really knowing the actually needed $\pi N$ Hamiltonian - that both fast incoming more or less round nuclei are in the central system Lorentz contracted to pancake shaped objects.
 The actual scattering is then assumed to take place when the pancakes overlap in the narrow region shown as red in the figure~3.

 Lots of particles are produced including two say $\pi^{+}$'s with the momenta $Q_{1}$ and $Q_{2}$.
-We denote the amplitude as $A(1,2)$.
-As $\pi^{+}$'s are bosons also the crossed contribution shown as dashed line in the figure has to be included.
-The probability of such a process is then:
+I denote the amplitude as $A(1,2)$.
+As $\pi^{+}$'s are bosons also the crossed contribution shown as dashed line in the figure has to be included and the probability of such a process is: ~

 ~

 ~